mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

-Our continuous integration setup included unit testing, linting, and data monitoring.
+Our continuous integration setup included unit and load testing, linting, and data monitoring.
 We tested with multiple operating systems, Python versions, and PyTorch versions.
 We also made use of caching.
-[Check pre-commit example action workflow](https://github.com/mmmmaja/starfishDetection/actions/runs/12907978581) shows one of our GitHub actions workflows.
-Pre-commits explained earlier help keep the code base clean and readable.
+[Check pre-commit example action workflow](https://github.com/mmmmaja/starfishDetection/actions/runs/12907978581) shows one of our GitHub action workflows.
+Pre-commits as explained earlier help keep the code base clean and readable.

-Furthermore, we had a dependabot that helps automate dependency updates in our project.
-It scans the project’s dependency manifest files (e.g., requirements.txt, package.json, or pyproject.toml) and checks for new versions of libraries or dependencies.
-Dependabot then creates pull requests with updates, allowing us to review and merge them.

 We made use of unit tests and integration tests to ensure that code changes didn't break any crucial functionality.
 We have unit tests for the model, dataset, data loading, API, backend, frontend, and more.
 These comprehensive tests provided confidence in maintaining a robust system.
 We used Ruff with our pre-commit hooks to ensure good coding practices and consistent linting.
 Additionally, we implemented GitHub workflows for model staging, automated testing, and deployment, which streamlined our development and deployment pipelines while ensuring quality and reliability at every stage.

-We didn't manage to get to the point where we were able in implement continious training workflow.
+We didn't manage to get to the point where we were able in implement a continuous training workflow.
+Furthermore, we had a dependabot that helped automate dependency updates in our project.
+It scans the project’s dependency manifest files (e.g., requirements.txt, package.json, or pyproject.toml) and checks for new versions of libraries or dependencies.
+Dependabot then creates pull requests with updates, allowing us to review and merge them.

 ## Running code and tracking experiments